-When $V\neq0$, the decay estimates of solution operators of the equation (\ref{cauchyequation1}) are affected by the spectrum of $H$, which in turn depends on the conditions of potential $V$.
-It was well-known that the spectrum of $H$ has negative eigenvalues $\{\lambda_1\leq\lambda_2\leq \cdots <0 \}$ and continuous spectrum $[0, \infty)$ provided that the potential $V$ possesses certain decaying rate, see e.g. \cite{Agmon, RS}.
-If $H$ has no positive eigenvalues embedded in the continuous spectrum, then $(0,\infty)$ is the pure absolutely continuous spectrum.
-In this case, assume that $\lambda_j(j\geq1)$ be the negative eigenvalues of the spectrum of $H$ (the counting multiplicity of $\lambda_j$) and $H \phi_j=\lambda_j\phi_j(j\geq 1) $ for $\phi_j \in L^2(\mathbb{R}^3)$, denotes by $P_{ac}(H)$ the projection onto the absolutely continuous spectrum space of $H$.
-Then the solutions to the equation \eqref{cauchyequation1} can be written as
+When $V\neq0$, the decay estimates of the solution operators of the equation (\ref{cauchyequation1}) are affected by the spectrum of $H$, which in turn depend on the conditions of potential $V$.
+It is well-known that the spectrum of $H$ has negative eigenvalues $\{\lambda_1\leq\lambda_2\leq \cdots <0 \}$ and continuous spectrum $[0, \infty)$ provides that a potential $V$ has certain decay rate, see e.g. \cite{Agmon, RS}.
+If $H$ has no positive eigenvalues embedded into the continuous spectrum, then $(0,\infty)$ is the pure absolutely continuous spectrum.
+In this case, we assume that $\lambda_j(j\geq1)$ are negative eigenvalues of the spectrum of $H$ (the counting multiplicity of $\lambda_j$) and $H \phi_j=\lambda_j\phi_j(j\geq 1) $ for $\phi_j \in L^2(\mathbb{R}^3)$.
+Let $P_{ac}(H)$ denote the projection onto the absolutely continuous spectrum space of $H$.
+Then the solution of the equation \eqref{cauchyequation1} can be written as

 where